rweigel/stats/python.md

     a**b    exponent (not a^b!)
 </pre>

 There are many other [math functions](https://docs.python.org/3/library/math.html) that can be used.
-To use these functions, you need to <code>import</code> them, e.g.,
+To use these functions, you need to `import` them, e.g.,

 ```Python
 import math # Import the math module